coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 Check out the Kanban [here](https://github.com/coxy1989/mlsabbatical/projects/1)

+### Thursday, 19/07/2018

+I reviewed:

+- K-Means
+- Principal Components Analysis
+- Anomaly Detection

+In the afternoon I started continued working through chapter 3 of "Python Machine Learning".

+### Wednesday, 18/07/2018

+I reviewed:

+- Neural Networks
+- Bias & Variance, Precsion & Recall
+- SVMs

+In the afternoon I started working through chapter 3 of "Python Machine Learning".

+In the evening I had a look at the UCL machine learning masters syllabus and made notes [here]()

-### Tuesday, 16/07/2018
+### Tuesday, 17/07/2018

-Whipped back through the slides from the first 4 weeks of Ng's Machine Learning course and took the opportunity to cross reference some topics with some more advanced resources.
+Revisited my notes from Andrew Ng's course and cross referenced some topics with some more advanced resources.
 I found the book I was a little afraid of - Bishop's PRML is well written and accessible.

-I'll continue to whip back through Ng's course and cross reference.
-When I'm done I'll get back to curriculum plotting, with refreshed knowledge and a better idea of the quality of the resources available in hand.
+I reviewed:

+- Linear Regression
+- Logistic Regression
+- Overfitting & Regularisation

 ### Monday, 16/07/2018